 When things first began, in 1905, funerals were very different from today.
-There was no need for a funeral parlour or service room as the deceased would stay at home.
-The deceased would be prepared and coffined within their home and rest there until the funeral.
-This was in days when funerals took place a lot quicker usually within two or three days.
-This was long before the widespread use of motor vehicles therefore the hearse would have been a horse drawn hearse.
-In those days it was also the case that women would not attend the funeral.
+There was no need for a chapel of rest or service room as the deceased would be cared for and coffined within their home & remain there until the funeral.
+This was in days when funerals took place within two or three days and before the widespread use of motor vehicles (the hearse would have been a horse drawn hearse).
+In those days the funeral would be held in the family home, cremation was only just starting to become available and it was also the case that women would not attend the funeral.

 Our premises at Bo’ness were transformed to provide a service room, meeting rooms, reception area, public toilets and rest rooms.
 Garages were also created on site to store the funeral vehicles.

 Archie, Grant, Colin and Margaret took the decision to expand into Denny in the 1980s.
 A purpose built funeral home was built and the family business has since become a recognised part of the Denny community.

 Grant’s son Alistair was next to join the family tradition of funeral directing, with Colin’s son Paul and daughter Michelle joining soon after.